aescay/PersonalSite/content/about.md

 ### Background
 I've worked on various data science and analytics problems across 5 different organizations (research institutions, startups, and corporations).

-My skills mainly come from the experiences mentioned above, and I complement that learning by taking various online courses and attenting seminars and conferences.
+My skills mainly come from the experiences mentioned above, and I complement that learning by taking various online courses and attending seminars and conferences.

 In university, I held positions in the leadership team of 2 innovative student organizations: